Bring ID to vote for the next election

 You can apply for a Voter Authority Certificate on GOV.UK.

-Voters who do not produce a Voter Authority Certificates, or valid identification will not be allowed to vote on the day.
+Voters who do not produce a Voter Authority Certificate, or valid identification will not be allowed to vote on the day.

 British Sign Language users can find this information here.